D-TACQ/AFHBA404/ACQPROC-README.md

 # ACQPROC-README

 ## ACQPROC:
-- a single compile-once executable supports any 4 UUT's (ACQ2106), any payload.
+- a single compile-once executable supports any number (4 per AFHBA404) UUT's (ACQ2106), any payload.
 - the system is defined by a config file (json), and the system autoconfigures itself.
 - we're using a SHM to gather all IO data from the UUT's in a single AI,DI,AO,DO vectors, it's assumed that the PCS is another process on other cores that interacts with the SHM.